 There was only one fragment of this type of bracelet in the hoard; a widthwise sample was taken at the broken end.
 Observations by the naked eye and using the binocular microscope suggested that this bracelet was cast, as different marks could be identified.
 This assumption was confirmed by metallographic examination revealing the alloy to be in an as-cast state (See Figure 4b).
 The alloy contains 9.5% of tin and 5.5% of lead.

 A typical as-cast structure can be seen in figure 4b.
 Its structure is inhomogeneous and the dendritic grains are visible.
-The two phases can be identified as well: the particles of tin-rich phase appear ingrey, among the matrix of the alpha phase.
+The two phases can be identified as well: the particles of tin-rich phase appear in light grey, among the matrix of the alpha phase.
 The dendrites are not bent and there is no sign of a beginning recrystallization.
 Therefore the bracelet is a rough casting, niether hammering, other cold working nor annealing has been done.
 Only a finishing treatment of the surface has been made to hide the marks of moulding and to get a shiny surface.

 It is noticeable that the inside surface was rough, which could be a result of casting on a porous material like fired clay.
 Therefore, in this case, probably lost wax casting was used as forming process, with a clay core to obtain the hollowness.